Next.js Routing: A Complete Beginner Guide

 Creating routes using Pages Directory

 • Create a Folder: Inside the pages directory, create a new folder with the name you want for your route.
-For example, you can create a folder named `About` to represent an About Us page.
+For example, you can make a folder named `About` to represent an About Us page.

 • Content Creation: In the index.js file, build your page's content using React components and JSX.
 This content will be displayed when users navigate to the /about route.